 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.

-The Microbiology Department has an outstanding opportunity for a Research Scientist/Engineer - Assistant.
+The Department of Medicine: Allergy and Infectious Diseases has an outstanding opportunity for a Research Scientist Engineer Assistant to join their team.

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.